High-temperature interaction of nanostructured Lu2Si2O7 environmental barrier coatings with CMAS melts at 1400°C

 Abstract

-The high-temperature interaction of nanostructured Lu2Si2O7 EBCs exposed to calcium-magnesium-aluminosilicate (CMAS) for 1, 10, 25, and 50 h at 1400°C was explored to evaluate the resistance to CMAS corrosion of the coating.
-Results show that the phase composition changed from Ca2Lu8(SiO4)6O2 apatite and Lu2Si2O7 phase to Lu2Si2O7 phase as the corrosion time increased.
-The interaction of Lu2Si2O7 coating with CMAS melts was divided into three stages by analyzing the reaction behavior of corrosion.
-The delamination cracks were distributed throughout the interface between the Si bond layer and the Lu2Si2O7 layer after corroded at 1400°C for 50 h, indicating that the coating had failed.
-In addition, the influences of monosilicates, disilicates, and corrosion time on the recession layer thickness were discussed via comparing the results of previous reports (RE2SiO5/RE2Si2O7, RE= Gd, Yb, Lu, Er).
-The thickness variation of thermal grown oxide layer in CMAS-corroded Lu2Si2O7 coating was investigated systematically.
+The high-temperature interaction of nanostructured Lu2Si2O7 environmental barrier coatings (EBCs) with calcium–magnesium–aluminosilicate (CMAS) was investigated at 1400°C for 1, 10, 25, and 50 h to evaluate the coating’s resistance to CMAS corrosion.
+The results indicate a phase transformation over time, transitioning from Ca2Lu8(SiO4)6O2 apatite and Lu2Si2O7 to solely Lu2Si2O7.
+The interaction of the Lu2Si2O7 coating with the CMAS melts was divided into three stages based on the corrosion reaction behavior.
+The delamination cracks were distributed throughout the interface between the Si bond layer and Lu2Si2O7 layer after corroded at 1400°C for 50 h, signifying coating failure.
+In addition, the influence of monosilicates, disilicates, and corrosion duration on the recession layer thickness was analyzed by comparing previous reports on RE2SiO5/RE2Si2O7 coatings (RE = Gd, Yb, Lu, Er).
+Furthermore, the variation in the thermally grown oxide layer thickness in CMAS-corroded Lu2Si2O7 coatings was systematically investigated.

 -